Poudingue/Fbx2Mitsuba/README.md

 ### Should be fixed soon

+- Physical cameras
-- Other cameras
+- Other photometric lights
 - Background color/light
+- Tiling
+- Materials :
+	- Anisotropy
+	- Subsurface scattering
+	- Multilayer materials
 - Some bumpmap seem to be referencing other textures.
 Investigate.

 ### Harder to fix, will try anyway

-- Other light types are not included
+- Other light types
+- Other cameras

 ### Probably unfixable